tvdboom/ATOM/docs_sources/api/training/trainsizingregressor.md

 ### Data attributes

-The dataset can be accessed at any time through multiple properties, e.g. calling `trainer.train` will return the training set.
-The data can also be changed through these properties, e.g. `trainer.test = atom.test.drop(0)` will drop the first row from the test set.
-This will also update the other data attributes.
+The dataset can be accessed at any time through multiple attributes, e.g. calling `trainer.train` will return the training set.
+The data can also be changed through these attributes, e.g. `trainer.test = atom.test.drop(0)` will drop the first row from the test set.
+Updating one of the data attributes will automatically update the rest as well.

-<a name="atom"></a>
 <table>
 <tr>
 <td width="15%" style="vertical-align:top; background:#F5F5F5;"><strong>Attributes:</strong></td>